Back to The Method Room

 SENSORY APPEAL:

-Just touching leather can evoke a range of emotions and sensations.
+The psychology behind leather is fascinating, just touching leather can evoke a range of emotions and sensations.
 The smoothness of fine leather can feel cool and comforting.
 Whereas the grainy texture of natural leather can feel rugged and adventurous.
 A leather’s ‘hand-feel’ is a term often used when discussing its quality.

 Leather can be tanned in a number of different ways from the most ‘basic’ to purposefully retain original characteristics such as scars and brand marks to more processed articles which have a more uni-tone, consistent feel and appearance.
 Each style of leather can serve a particular purpose and help deliver a particular experience.